 The festival of Holi was celebrated with much gaiety and fervour a few days ago, all over India.
-I am also happy to inform you that tomorrow is the fifth anniversary of this blog of mine, and to celebrate both, I bring to you the Legend of Holi.
+I am also happy to inform you that tomorrow is the fifth anniversary of this blog of mine, and to celebrate both, I bring to you the Legend of Holika Dahan which is done on the eve of Holi.

-Long long ago, the earth was ruled by a king by name Hiranyakashipu.
+Long long ago, the earth was ruled by an Asura king by name Hiranyakashipu.
 The story of who Hiranyakashipu was in his earlier life can be known by clicking this link.

 Now, Hiranyakashipu had demonic qualities predominantly.
 His arrogant attitude and hatred towards the gods was furthered by his brother Hiranyaksha having been killed by the Lord Vishnu.
 Driven by the single-minded thought of conquering the gods, he had done a lot of penance.
 His selfish motive of becoming the unchallenged monarch of the earth was achieved by this penance, and he had managed to get a strange boon of almost impossible death for himself.

 Drunk with power and arrogance, knowing that nobody could kill him, his rule soon became a rule of terror, aggression and cruelty as he found joy in harassing all the living creatures.
 When he saw that all were frightened by him, his arrogance knew no bounds and he thought himself to be the God.
 He declared that he was indeed God and all should chant his name only.

 There was no wonder that he was feared by all but there was one exception to this.